Philbywhizz/whizz80.com/content/project/overview.md

 ## Software Overview

-Most (if not all) of the software for the Whizz80 computer will have to be written from scratch.
+Most (if not all) of the software that runs on the Whizz80 computer will have to be written from scratch.
 This software includes a [ROM monitor](https://en.wikipedia.org/wiki/Machine_code_monitor), some form of operating system (I'm planning a [forth](https://en.wikipedia.org/wiki/Forth_(programming_language)) based operating system called WhizzOS), and other utility library routines or demo application.

 All software designed for the Whizz80 is intended to be open source and freely available under the [MIT license](https://en.wikipedia.org/wiki/MIT_License).